 10 Days / 9 Nights Central & South Raja Ampat trip itinerary

-We will first meet you up at 7:30am at Je Meridien Hotel lobby in Sorong West Papua.
+We will first meet you up at 8:00am at Darefan Hotel lobby in Sorong West Papua.
 Leaving there at 8am we will take you to the small Harbour to catch the 9am ferry to the island of Waigeo, arriving in the small town of Waisai, the capital of Raja Ampat around 11am.
 Here you will join our boat the Ratu Laut and get settled in your rooms while we cruise to the island of Mansuar.

-Your first dive will be a check dive at a dive site called Yenbuba Jetty.
-This is a stunning dive site and is very easy to dive.
+Your first dive will be a check dive at either Soenek or Miskon Island.
+These are both stunning dive sites and is very easy to dive.
 You can see everything from mantas to pygmy seahorses on this dive.

 After the dive we will start the 18-20hr crossing south to Misool.